Why MRI at North Houston X-Ray and Imaging Center?

 Each of our doctors is a board-certified radiologist.

-• For most examinations, you’re in out in less than 90 minutes, often less than an hour.
+• For most examinations, you’re in and out in less than 90 minutes, often less than an hour.

 • We have plenty of free parking, and we’re conveniently located off I-45, just three miles north of I-610 North.